Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Discussion and Conclusions

 \section{Discussion and Conclusions}

 The results presented in Section~\ref{sec:results} demonstrate the significant improvement in sky localization and cosmological inference achievable with upgraded gravitational-wave detector networks operating at A$+$ and A$^\#$ sensitivities.
 As summarized in Table~\ref{tab:expected_number}, the transition from HLV+ to HLI\# increases the number of well-localized dark sirens by more than an order of magnitude.
-In particular, the HLI\# network produces several golden dark siren events ($\Delta \Omega_{90} < 0.1~\mathrm{deg}^2$), marking the first time such precision becomes feasible for binary black hole mergers.
+In particular, the HLI\# network produces several golden dark siren events ($\Delta \Omega_{90} \leq 0.1~\mathrm{deg}^2$), marking the first time such precision becomes feasible for binary black hole mergers.
+The number of silver dark sirens predicted per year in this work is in good agreement with the estimates provided by \citet{Pandey:2024mlo}.

 The examples shown in Figs.~\ref{fig:silver_inj} and~\ref{fig:golden_inj} illustrate how improved detector sensitivity directly translates into tighter sky areas and reduced host-galaxy degeneracy.
-While golden dark sirens may still depend on the luck of not falling in a overdense region of sky, silver sirens should be common and provide a robust statistical path toward an independent measurement of the Hubble constant.
+While golden dark sirens may still depend on the luck of not falling in an overdense region of sky, silver sirens should be common and provide a robust statistical path toward an independent measurement of the Hubble constant.

 Combining one year of simulated detections can potentially yield an $H_0$ precision at the percent level for the most sensitive network HLI\#.
 However it should be noted that the HET can only access about 57\% of the sky, and without an instrument equivalent to VIRUS in the southern hemisphere, it might require more years of observation to achieve the predicted precision.
+It is worth noting, however, that upcoming wide-field spectroscopic surveys in the south, such as 4MOST on the VISTA telescope \citep{4most}, could serve as a vital supplement to the HET-like program proposed here.
 Overall, these findings confirm that with improved detector sensitivity and adequate galaxy surveys, dark sirens will eventually become a competitive and independent probe of the local expansion rate of the Universe.